Overview

 🧳 Tips

-Kiên Lương is not on the standard tourist circuit and Ba Hòn Đầm appears on almost no foreign-language travel resources - which is the point.
-The comparison with Phú Quốc is instructive: same province, same Gulf of Thailand water, fundamentally different experience.
-The Bà Lụa Archipelago also includes Hòn Heo - the largest island in the group, with old-growth forest, a pagoda (Sơn Hải Tự), and unusual basalt rock formations worth visiting if mày has an extra half-day.
-The overnight option on Ba Hòn Đầm is worth taking seriously - sunrise on the island before any day boats arrive is a different experience from the midday visit most people do.
+Ba Hòn Đầm is on almost no foreign-language travel resources - which is part of its appeal.
+The comparison with Phú Quốc is instructive: same province, same Gulf of Thailand water, completely different experience.
+If you have an extra half-day, the Bà Lụa Archipelago also includes Hòn Heo - the largest island in the group, with old-growth forest, Sơn Hải Tự pagoda, and basalt rock formations.
+The overnight option on Đầm Đước is the right call if your schedule allows - sunrise and bioluminescence are both unavailable on a day trip.
+Bring everything you need from the mainland; island prices are high and stock is limited.

 Insider Tips